manassaloi/manassaloi.github.io/usesthis.md

 ---
 (Last updated: 1 Jan 2025)

+Note: This was my setup when I used to live in Bengaluru.
+I have since moved out and now have far fewer possessions.
+I don’t intend to maintain this going forward.

 Inspired by [Uses This](https://usesthis.com/), the tools, services, and techniques I'm using to get things done.

 {% include webp-image.html img="homegym.png" alt="Home gym" %}